 Biomethane, a pillar of the energy transition

-Biomethane is an attractive source of energy that can substitue fossil-based natural gas.
+Biomethane is an energy source of interest that can substitute fossil-based natural gas.
 It is obtained by purifying the biogas produced by the decomposition of organic matter like plant material, agricultural and industrial waste, household waste, and wastewater treatment sludge.

 Biomethane has the same chemical composition and energetic properties as fossil-based natural gas.
 It can be injected directly into utility grids or used as fuel for vehicles.